-Business strategies up to 30 June 2019 as stated in the Prospectus Implementation plan Actual business progress up to 31 December 2020 Purchase new vehicles to expand our current transportation fleet capabilities Purchase of 30 units of Euro VI compliant prime movers and 40 units of trailers The Group has purchased 10 units of Euro VI and 10 units of trailers.1 Purchase a new office to incorporate an increase in our workforce Purchase an industrial unit with area of around 1,000 square feet located at Pioneer Junction as additional office space The Group is still sourcing for a satisfactory office unit.
-2 Renovation of the new office Strengthen our information technology system Obtain quotation, finish installation and implementation test of tailor- made container tracing system The Group has finished installation of the system.
-Obtain quotation, finish installation and implementation test of tailor- made enterprise resources planning system The Group has finished installation of the system.
-Obtain quotation, purchase and finish installation and set-up of computer work stations, servers and ancillary equipment The Group has purchased and finished installation and set-up of computer work stations servers and ancillary equipment.
-Expand our workforce to support our business expansion Hire one financial controller and two finance executives in finance department, and three operation staffs in operation departments The Group has hired a financial controller, finance executives and three operation staffs. • The Group has hired 27 drivers, not factoring those drivers with a short turnover.
-1 As at 30 June 2019, approximately HK® \$26,062,000 was allocated for the enhancement of canacity for transport and storage services
+Business strategies up to 30 June 2019 as stated in the Prospectus Implementation plan Actual business progress up to 31 December 2021 Purchase new vehicles to expand our current transportation fleet capabilities Purchase of 30 units of Euro V compliant prime movers and 40 units of trailers The Group has purchased 11 units of Euro VI and 15 units of trailers.1 Purchase a new office to incorporate an increase in our workforce Purchase an industrial unit with area of around 1,000 square feet located at Pioneer Junction as additional office space Renovation of the new office Strengthen our information technology system Obtain quotation, finish installation and implementation test of tailor- made container tracing system The Group has finished installation of the system.
+Obtain quotation, finish installation and implementation test of tailor- made enterprise resources planning system the system.
+Obtain quotation, purchase and finish installation and set-up of computer work stations, servers and ancillary equipment f finished installation and set-up of Expand our workforce to support our business expansion Hire one financial controller and two finance executives in finance department, and three operation staffs in operation departments controller, finance executives and Hire additional 27 experienced truck drivers, with recruitment cost for the new workforce The Group has hired 27 drivers, not factoring those drivers with a short turnover.